DependableSystemsLab/AutoPatch/README.md

 ### VSCode Extensions

-Download the following VSCode extensions for Zephyr and Nordic Semiconductor (found in the VSCode extension marketplace):
+Download the following VSCode extensions for ZephyrOS and Nordic Semiconductor (found in the VSCode extension marketplace):

 - DeviceTree for the Zephyr Project
 - Kconfig for the Zephyr Project
 - nRF Connect for VSCode
 - nRF Terminal

+Note that these extensions are required to run on the nRF52840 board.

 ### Connecting Nordic Semiconductor ARM Board